 - Creative approach to considering new continuing education formats and methodologies

-- SPEB will reviews applications and recommends one speech-language pathology and one audiology co-chair candidate to the Committee on Committees
+- SPEB will review applications and recommend one speech-language pathology and one audiology co-chair candidate to the Committee on Committees.

 - Decisions will be made by July 2015 and candidates will be notified thereafter.